 Light and moist oatmeal pancakes are the perfect healthy pancake recipe!
-This easy blender pancake recipe takes just minutes to make.
+This easy blender pancake recipe takes just 10 minutes to make from start to finish.

 How to make oatmeal pancakes

-Begin by processing the oats into a fine flour.
+Step 2: Process the oats into fine oat flour.

-- Whole wheat flour?
-Yes, you can sub whole wheat flour for the all-purpose flour.
+- Whole wheat flour: You can substitute whole wheat flour for the all-purpose flour.

-- Brown sugar?
-Yes, you can use brown sugar in place of the granulated sugar.
+- Sugar: You can use brown sugar in place of the granulated sugar.

 How to freeze pancakes